Table of Contents

 Purchase Order Financing Definition

 Purchase order financing, also known as PO financing, is essentially a cash advance that a company can use to fulfill its purchase orders.
-With this type of financing, a lender will pay a third-party supplier up to 100% off the cost involved in producing and delivering goods to your customers.
+With this type of financing, a lender will pay a third-party supplier up to 100% of the cost involved in producing and delivering goods to your customers.

 How Purchase Order Financing Works

-To understand how purchase order financing works, here’s an example.
-Let’s say you receive a large order from a customer but discover that you don’t have enough inventory on hand to fill it.
-After reaching out to your supplier, you determine that you don’t have enough available cash to purchase the goods needed to fulfill the order, either.
+2. After reaching out to your supplier, you determine that you don’t have enough available cash to purchase the goods you’d need to fulfill the order, either.

-Rather than turn your customer away, you reach out to a PO financing company.
-As part of your application for funding, you send the lender your purchase order as well as your supplier’s estimate.
-If the lender approves you for PO financing, they will then pay your supplier all or a large portion of the invoiced amount.
+5. If the lender approves you for PO financing, they will then pay your supplier most or all of the invoiced amount.
 If, for example, the lender approves you for just 90% of the supplier’s costs, you would need to cover the remaining 10% on your own.

-The supplier then fills the order and sends the product to your customer.
-Next, you invoice your customer, who sends payment directly to the lender.
-The lender then deducts their fees and sends you the balance.
+6. The supplier then fills the order and sends the product to your customer.

 Who Uses Purchase Order Financing?